-Wildcat Welcome, Northwestern's mandatory on-campus orientation program for all incoming undergraduate students, includes events and spaces specifically designed for transfer students to build on previous experiences and to foster community for a successful start at Northwestern.
+Wildcat Welcome, Northwestern's weeklong orientation for all new students (mandatory for both first-year and transfer students), includes events and spaces specifically designed for transfer students to build on previous experiences and to foster community for a successful start at Northwestern.

 Throughout Wildcat Welcome and your first year at Northwestern your Peer Adviser (PA) will be an available support system for you.
 Your PA is a current student who previously transferred to Northwestern who was carefully selected and trained to guide you through your transition to the University starting in July (expect to hear from them in late July).

 Parent and Family Orientation will be held virtually this year on September 13.
 Please visit the Parent & Family Orientation page for more information.
 The full schedule for this program will not be released until the summer.

 Students will participate in advising programming before they register for fall quarter classes.
 Advising and course registration will occur during the Wildcat Welcome period.